A neutral, open-access network enabling secure, real-time interoperability for the next generation of financial services across Nepal.

 This first orientation in Hetauda represents more than just an event—it marks the beginning of a broader journey toward building an inclusive, interoperable financial ecosystem in Nepal.

-I recently had the opportunity to participate in the Nepal Interledger Financial Network (NIFN) Detailed Requrement Gathering (DRG) session held at Hotel Samana in Hetauda.
+I recently had the opportunity to participate in the Nepal Interledger Financial Network (NIFN) Detailed Requirement Gathering (DRG) session held at Hotel Samana in Hetauda.

 The gathering brought together around 20 participants representing approximately 11 different cooperatives.